edinburghlivinglab/dds/pages/prep.md

 difficult to catch up on this information later.

-Starting in Phase 0 and continuing throughout the course, we will also work on writing, presenting, and teamwork skills.
+Starting in Phase 0 and continuing throughout the course, we will also work on writing, presentation, and teamwork skills.
 Individuals and teams will be pushed to explain and justify their work.
 We see these as central to course success, and as major transferable skills that students can take away from DDS.